Oggetto:

 Si prega di fare riferimento alla pagina Moodle del corso per gli aggiornamenti sul piano generale del corso, sulle lezioni e il materiale in asincrono.

 Learning will be tested through an oral examination in English.
 During the exam, three subjects will be discussed.
-The first of them will be chosen by the student; the other two will be asked by the examiners.- Each subject would be tested through various questions whose aim is to understand the level of comprehension reached by the student.- The examination grade will be ranged between 18/30 (minimum) to 30 cum laude/30 (maximum). -Moreover, the participation of the students to the Moodle forums can be counted as one subject of the exam, following the indications that will be given in the Moodle page of the course.
+The first of them will be chosen by the student; the other two will be asked by the examiners.- Each subject would be tested through various questions whose aim is to understand the level of comprehension reached by the student.- Instead of one subject requested by the committee, the candidate has the possibility to write a short essay (600-1000 words) in one of the forums indicated on the Moodle, following the indications present on the Moodle.
+The examination grade will be ranged between 18/30 (minimum) to 30 cum laude/30 (maximum).

 Compulsory material (Bibliography and Moodle)